Loading...

 Hello, I'm Mrs. Grey, and I'm so excited that you've decided to join me to learn geography today.

-There are some keywords that will come across in today's lesson.
+Here are some keywords that we'll come across in today's lesson.

-Natural increase is when birth rates are higher than death rates.
+Natural increase is when birth rates are higher than death rates, and population density is the number of people living in a defined area.

 Today's lesson on population in cities is split into two learning cycles.